-Millions of children may return to a school with nowhere to wash their hands
+Millions of children may return to a school this fall with nowhere to wash their hands

-For young people without clean water, decent toilets and handwashing facilities (WASH) in their schools, it’s normal for them to miss their lessons to walk long distances to collect water or use bushes on the school ground to go to the loo in the open.
-Girls often miss school days or drop out of education entirely because they are on their period and have no safe, private and hygienic facilities to manage them.
+Education plays a vital role in ensuring people can reach their full potential.
+For young people without clean water, decent toilets, and handwashing facilities in their schools, it’s normal for them to miss their lessons to walk long distances to collect water or use bushes on the school ground to go to the toilet in the open.
+Girls often miss school days or drop-out of at the onset of menstruation as they have no safe, private, and hygienic facility to manage their period.
 Globally, 31% of schools also lack clean water on-site and 37% of schools do not have a basic toilet for their students to use.

 Jean-Bosco Twizeyimana, is a student at Group Scholaire Kibungo in Bugesera in Eastern Rwanda.
 The school has a very basic water harvesting system, but it’s not enough to meet the needs of all the pupils.